CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-24-Predicting-ratings-on-a-boardgame.md

 On the left is the actual board game rating averages plotted against how many people rated the game, on the right is our model's prediction of the average rating based on all the data I gave it.
 Also note that this is a scatter plot, that will also become relevent a little later.

-And just looking at this, our model looks pretty good (which is NOT necessarily an indicator you are doing things right)!
+Just looking at this graph, our model looks pretty good (which is NOT necessarily an indicator you are doing things right)!
 Just giving it a glance over shows it does a pretty good job at predicting a game's average rating.
 There are a couple of visible flaws but overall it looks pretty good.
 And here's where my bias comes in.

 I don't like ratings systems.
-The idea of "I am going to quanitify all possible variables and measures of fun and enjoyment and quality down into one number for an entire field of products and rank them in order down to the very last," just seems silly, impossible, and completely disregards that we humans have different taste in games, and in things generally.
+The idea of "I am going to quanitify all possible variables and measures of fun and enjoyment and quality down into one number for an entire field of products and rank them in order down to the very last," just seems silly, impossible, and completely disregards how we humans have different taste in games and in all things generally.
 What I especially don't like is that for some reason we've decided that '7' is average on scales from 1 to 10.
 It drives me nuts it isn't '5.'
 When someone says, "It's alright I guess, I'll give it a 7," I feel that internet compulsion to tell them they're wrong.
 I ignore it (usually) but still I hate it!

-And wouldn't you know, the average rating as the number of humans who rated a game hovers at, you guessed it, (well, I guess  you wouldn't technically be guessing at this point, you know, since you... saw it... because I showed you) a 7!
+So given that little human nudge towards 7 wouldn't you know, the average rating as the number of humans who rated a game hovers at, you guessed it, (well, I guess  you wouldn't technically be guessing at this point, you know, since you... saw it... because I showed you) a 7!
 Hooray, bias confirmed!
 So humans are weird, and therefore the data is weird too because of some connection back to human brains and how they rank things being bad and not helpful.
 HA HA I AM SO RIGHT ABOUT THIS!!!

 Except this is all bogus (well all except the part where there is no objective ranking).
 So what if the average goes to 7?
 That is what a large data set of averages is mathematically always going to do!
 By the Central Limit Theorem we expect a group of averages to approach a normal distrubution eventually, and, even though this isn't a histogram what we roughly see here is a normal distribution.